cancer-dynamics/celltraj2/docs/source/developer/implementation_plan.md

-# Focused Implementation Plan
+# Implementation Plan

-This repository starts with the batch segmentation and analysis-file backbone, not the full legacy celltraj feature surface.
+This repository starts with the batch segmentation and analysis-file backbone, not the full legacy `celltraj` feature surface.

 ## Phase 1: Repository And Contract